 One of the worst things that can occur to a currency is the effect of stagflation.

-It leaves very little room for central banks to move because it cannot raise interest rates enough to combat rising prices.
+It leaves very little room for central banks to move because they cannot raise interest rates enough to combat rising prices.

 When prices rise disproportionately to interest rates, the value of the domestic currency depresses.